tanzui/ots/intl.en-US/SDK Reference/PHP SDK/Multi-row operations.md

 -   The tables parameter is organized in the unit of tables, which specifies the information about the rows to be read for subsequent operations on tables.
     -   table\_name: required.
 This parameter specifies the name of the table.
     -   primary\_keys: required.
 The value is a list of primary key information of the rows.
 Each item in the list contains information about a primary key column.
 The structure of each primary key column is as follows:
         -   The primary key of a table can include multiple primary key columns.
 The primary key columns are sorted by the order they are added.
 For example, the primary key structure PRIMARY KEY \(A, B, C\) is different from PRIMARY KEY \(A, C, B\).
 Table Store sorts rows based on the values of all primary key columns.
-For more information, see [Table Store Data Model and Query Operations](https://yq.aliyun.com/articles/38621).
         -   Each item consists of the primary key name, primary key value \(PrimaryKeyValue\), and primary key type \(PrimaryKeyType, which is optional\).
         -   The value of PrimaryKeyValue can be an integer or a string.
         -   PrimaryKeyType can be set to PrimaryKeyTypeConst::CONST\_INTEGER, PrimaryKeyTypeConst::CONST\_STRING, or PrimaryKeyTypeConst::CONST\_BINARY, which respectively indicate the INTEGER, STRING \(UTF-8 encoded string\), and BINARY types.
 If the type is INTEGER or STRING, it can be ignored.
 Otherwise, the type must be specified.
     -   max\_versions: the maximum number of versions from which data is read.
     -   time\_range: the range of versions from which data is read.
-For more information, see [TimeRange](https://help.aliyun.com/document_detail/50585.html).
+For more information, see [TimeRange](../../../../intl.en-US/API Reference/Data Types/TimeRange.md#).
         -   start\_time: the start timestamp, in milliseconds.
 The minimum and maximum values of the timestamp are 0 and INT64.
 MAX, respectively.
 To query data within a range, specify start\_time and end\_time.
 The range is a left-closed right-open interval.
         -   end\_time: the end timestamp, in milliseconds.
 The minimum and maximum values of the timestamp are 0 and INT64.
 MAX, respectively.
         -   specific\_time: the specific timestamp.
 To query data at a specific time, specify specific\_time.
 You can set either specific\_time or \[start\_time, end\_time\).
 The unit of this parameter is millisecond.
 The minimum and maximum values of the timestamp are 0 and INT64.
 MAX, respectively.